robindotis/contented/docs/docs.md

 Note: you do not need to enclose the value in quotes in the Front Matter section.

-A page to be placed in a menu would look like this:
+A page to be placed in the header menu would look like this:

 ```
 ---